gjwlsdnr0115/Project-Thematic-Investments/README.md

 1. Individual investers are limited in obtaining information and therfore, rely on the news for such information.
 As a result, stock themes and the news have a strong correlation.
 2. When an event occurs in the news regarding a particular stock theme, some time must pass by for a noticable change to happen for that stock theme's price.

-## 2. Data crawling
+## 2. Data preprocessing
 Crawling Naver news data using Beautifulsoup

 1. **Stock themes:** Searched stock themes that were frequently mentioned in the news.
-Removed themes that were fewly referenced or were too specific in its meaning to be useful
+Removed themes that were fewly referenced or were too specific in its meaning to be useful.
+A total of 168 themes were finalized.
+2. **News data:** 200 news data were crawled for each of the 168 themes.
+Unusable data(photo news, video news) were manually removed from the dataset.

+## 3. Model training

+**KoBERT tokenizer + Word2Vec**